Why Two Layers? Because Reality Has Two Layers

 The Solution: A Two-Layer Framework

-The TLCTC framework addresses this fundamental disconnect through a carefully designed separation of concerns: a Strategic Layer for decision-making and governance, and an Operational Layer for implementation and execution—connected by a clear, consistent bridge.
+The TLCTC framework addresses this disconnect by embracing the natural two-layer structure of cyber risk: a Strategic Layer for decision-making and governance, and an Operational Layer for implementation and execution—connected by a clear, consistent bridge.

 Scope of Each Layer